cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 - If the PCs bring up the deed to the windmill that they obtained from Death House, Bella looks suddenly devastated
 	- She tells the PCs that the windmill was abandoned for centuries before their grandmother came to live there
 	- "I-Is that why you're here?
 To kick three old women out of their home?
 Shame on you!"
-- Otherwise, Bella does her best to keep the conversation about the PCs.
-She asks them where they're off to and how they're handling Barovia.
-Better to talk about the PCs than them, after all.
+- Otherwise, Bella does her best to keep the conversation about the PCs
+	- She asks them where they're off to and how they're handling Barovia
+	- Better to talk about the PCs than them, after all

+## Fighting
+- Don't bring [[Morg

 ## Areas
 ### Ground Floor